thednp/vite-plugin-vanjs/README.md

 // render or hydrate the app
 van.add(document.body, App());
 ```
+**Note**
-**Note** - the `Style` component doesn't have any unique attribute so we must use a unique ID to prevent duplicates.
+- the `Style` component doesn't have any unique attribute so we must use a unique ID to prevent duplicates;
+- all provided metadata components don't return any markup, their function is to register new tags or update existing tags.

 ### JSX Transformation